 Read on to learn about the symptoms, causes, and treatment of leukocytoclastic vasculitis.

 LCV has many possible causes.
-Yet, almost half of all cases are idiopathic, which means the underlying cause is unknown.
+Yet, it may also be idiopathic, which means the underlying cause is unknown.

 In general, it’s thought that immune system issues are involved.
 Potential LCV causes include: